 Limber Holes Drainage holes in the bilge timbers of a vessel allowing water to run to a low point for pumping out.
-Outdrive A propulsion system for boats with an inboard motor operating an exterior drive with drive shaft, gears and propeller; also called stern drive and inboard/outboard.
-1:-4 A continuous leaning to one side often caused by an imbalance in stowage or a leak into one compartment; A light list is a printed Overall Length The extreme length of a vessel, excluding spars or rigging fittings.
-See LOA.
-List listing of aids to navigation in geographical order or inclining of a vessel toward the side.
-Painter A rope attached to the bow of a boat for making it fast.
-LOA Length overall; the maximum length of a ves- PFD Personal Flotation Device.
-Locker sel's hull, excluding projecting spars or rudder.
-A storage place, a closet.
-Pier A structure, usually wood or masonry, extending into the water used as a landing place for boats and ships.
+List (1) A continuous leaning to one side often caused by an imbalance in stowage or a leak into one compartment; (2) A light list is a printed listing of aids to navigation in geographical order or inclining of a vessel toward the side.
+LOA Length overall; the maximum length of a ves- sel's hull, excluding projecting spars or rudder.
+Locker A storage place, a closet.
 Log A record or diary of a vessel's journey.
-A vertical wooden or concrete pole driven into Lubber's Line A mark or permanent line on a compass that shows the course of the boat.
-Pile the bottom; may be a support for a pier or floats; also used for mooring.
-Making Way Making progress through the water Piling A structure of piles.
-Marina A place, essentially a dock area, where small recreational craft are kept; usually where floats or piers as well as service facilities are available.
-Pitch (1) The up and down movement as the bow and stern rise and fall due to wave action;(2) The theoretical distance advanced by a propeller in one revolution.
+Lubber's Line A mark or permanent line on a compass that shows the course of the boat.
+Making Way Making progress through the water Marina A place, essentially a dock area, where small recreational craft are kept; usually where floats or piers as well as service facilities are available.
 MAYDAY A radio distress call from the French "m'aidez" (help me); SOS in Morse Code.
-Planing Hull Type of hull that is shaped to lift out of the water at high speed and ride on the surface.
 Mooring Commonly the anchor chain, buoy space, pennant, etc., by which a boat is permanently anchored in one location.
-Port The left side of a boat when you are facing the bow.
-Also a destination or harbor.
 Motor A source of mechanical power.
-Privileged Vessel Former term for the vessel with the right-ofway.
-Motorboat Any watercraft 65 feet or less in length propelled by machinery, whether or not such machinery is Propeller Wheel or screw mechanism that pushes water aft to propel the boat.
-Navigation the principal source of propulsion.
-(Recreational Boating and Fishing Foundation) The RBFF is a nonprofit organization Navigation Nautical Mile The art of conducting a ship from port to port.
-6,076.12 feet, or 1,852 meters, an international standard; the geographical mile, the length of one minute of latitude at the equator, is 6,087.20 feet.
-RBFF whose mission is to increase participation in recreational angling and boating and thereby increase public awareness and appreciation of the need for protecting, conserving, and restoring this nation's aquatic natural resources.
-(National Marine Manufacturers Association) NMMA is dedicated to creating, promoting, Rigging The general term for all lines (ropes) of a vessel.
-NMMA and protecting an environment where members can achieve financial success through excellence in manufacturing, in selling, and in servicing their Roll The sideward motion of a boat caused by wind or waves. customers.
-National Marine Manufacturers Association Rules of the Road The nautical traffic rules for preventing collisions on the water.
-NMMA Certified Certification Program.
+Motorboat Any watercraft 65 feet or less in length propelled by machinery, whether or not such machinery is the principal source of propulsion.
+Navigation The art of conducting a ship from port to port.
+Nautical Mile 6,076.12 feet, or 1,852 meters, an international standard; the geographical mile, the length of one minute of latitude at the equator, is 6,087.20 feet.
+NMMA (National Marine Manufacturers Association) NMMA is dedicated to creating, promoting, and protecting an environment where members can achieve financial success through excellence in manufacturing, in selling, and in servicing their customers.
+NMMA Certified National Marine Manufacturers Association Certification Program.
 An NMMA Certified boat is 5 times safer than a non-certified boat.
-Scope The length of the anchor rope or chain.
-6 to 1 scope means that the length of the anchor Nun Buoy A conical, red buoy bearing an even number and marking the starboard side of a channel from seaward.
-Scuppor rope from the boat to the anchor is 6 times the depth of the water.
-A hole allowing water to run off the deck.
+Nun Buoy A conical, red buoy bearing an even number and marking the starboard side of a channel from seaward.
 Oar A long, wooden instrument with a flat blade at one end used for propelling a boat.
-Scupper A floating canvas cone held open by wire Outboard (1) A propulsion unit for boats attached at the transom; includes motor, drive shaft and propeller; fuel tank and battery may be integral or installed separately in the boat; (2) Outside or away from a vessel's hull; opposite of inboard.
-Sea Anchor rings with an opening in the smaller end and a rope bridle at the larger end attached to a line leading to the vessel; used in storm conditions to (a) keep the bow of the boat to the wind, and (b) slow downwind drift of the boat.
-Seacock A thru-hull valve; a shutoff on a plumbing or drain pipe between the vessel's interior and the sea the sea.
+Outboard (1) A propulsion unit for boats attached at the transom; includes motor, drive shaft and propeller; fuel tank and battery may be integral or installed separately in the boat; (2) Outside or away from a vessel's hull; opposite of inboard.